pauliejes/SandboxDocs/docs/User Guide/build a game.md

 	![Leave page](./images/building-a-game/part4Image9.png)

-11. Now, we need to find your world so we update the settings.
+11. Now, we need to find your world so we can update the settings.
 First double check whether your name is still in the upper right corner, or if you need to log in again.
 Next, go to the Worlds page.
 Use the search box to search for your world (i.e. Since I named the world Joe's, I'll search 'Joe') or click the '**My Worlds**' option.

 	![Worlds page](./images/building-a-game/part4Image10.png)